AaronKoppel/Sustainable-IT-Procurement-Lexicon/README.md

 ## Usage

-The lexicon contains fours sheets:
+The lexicon contains three sheets:
 - **By Term** to allow for interpretation by lexicon term
 - **By Term Endnotes** which correspond to references (indicated by superscripts) throughout the **By Term** sheet
 - **By Authority** to allow for interpretation of terms according to pertinent federal statute, regulation, policy, guidance, and so forth